-- If you experience swelling and excessive pain and/or calf pain which does not respond to ice, elevation and rest you should contact our office. . - If you require assistance outside of office hours, please contact St George Private Hospital, where you had your surgery, and speak with the Sister in Charge of the Orthopaedic Ward, or go to your nearest public hospital.
-(9598 5555)
+- If you experience swelling and excessive pain and/or calf pain which does not respond to ice, elevation and rest you should contact our office during business hours. - If you require assistance outside of office hours, please contact St George Private Hospital on (02) 9598 5555 and speak with the Sister in Charge of the Orthopaedic Ward, or go to your GP or nearest public hospital.